radoslawmikolajczyk/BookIT/README.md

 Access option to terms & conditions:
 * Link leading to the terms & conditions page.

-Registration process:
-* After filling in all the fields, the user clicks the "Sign up" button.
-* Data is validated for correctness.
-* If the data is correct, a new account is created, and the user is redirected to the main page of the application.
-* In case of incorrect data, an error message is displayed, prompting the user to correct the information.
+After filling in all the fields, the user clicks the "Sign up" button.
+Data is validated for correctness.
+If the data is correct, a new account is created, and the user is redirected to the main page of the application.
+In case of incorrect data, an error message is displayed, prompting the user to correct the information.

 Additional option for users who already have an account:
 * Link allowing them to navigate to the login page.